One of the questions that comes up frequently in the Facebook group is “How do I get myself out of a creative rut?”

 I’m a firm believer in pre-planning, especially when I’m working on a project with lots of moving parts.
 The best part of having a plan is when I’m feeling unproductive or lost, I can revisit my notes and get immediately back on track.

 Don’t have a plan?
 Don’t panic.
 Just make a list of all the basic steps you need to complete and give yourself a realistic deadline for each.
-And if it’s a really in-depth project or a large goal you’re working towards, there is a goal-setting worksheet in our free resource library that can help you!
+And if it’s a really in-depth project or a large goal you’re working towards, check out our free goal-setting workbook that can help you get started!